Tantur Faculty and Staff

 Fr.
 Brian Daley, S.J.
 Senior Ecumenical Fellow

 Fr.
 Brian Daley, S.J., the Catherine F. Huisking Professor of Theology at the University of Notre Dame, recipient of the 2012 Ratzinger Prize for Theology, has been appointed to the newly created position of Senior Ecumenical Fellow of the Tantur Ecumenical Institute.
 A historical theologian who has authored numerous works, Fr.
 Daley has been president of the North American Patristic Society, an editor of the scholarly journal Traditio, and also serves on the editorial board of the Journal of Early Christian Studies.
 Fr.
 Daley has been a member of the Orthodox-Roman Catholic Consultation in North America since the early 1980s and is at present its Executive Secretary.
-In the 1960s and 1970s, As Senior Ecumenical Fellow, Fr.
-Daley will work to develop pre- and post-doctoral fellowship programs for junior and senior scholars, and help to determine the direction of ecumenical theological studies and programs at Tantur.
+As Senior Ecumenical Fellow, Fr.
+Brian will work to develop pre- and post-doctoral fellowship programs for junior and senior scholars, and help to determine the direction of ecumenical theological studies and programs at Tantur.

 Mark Mina, Director of Operations

-Involved in Jerusalem's Catholic, Coptic and Orthodox communities, Mark Mina is a practical example of ecumenical Chrisitanity in the Holy Land!
+Involved in Jerusalem's Catholic, Coptic and Orthodox communities, Mark Mina is a practical example of ecumenical Christianity in the Holy Land.
 As Director of Operations, Mark is responsible for day-to-day facilities management, oversees administration of facilities staff, and assists the rector of Tantur with the many challenges that come with administration and upkeep of our large institution, it's buildings and poperty.
 Mark brings over a decade of nonprofit financial and administrative management experience to Tantur.
 He is married with three children, and is active in many Palestinian Christian civic organizations.